Home

 Mellotron used:

-Craig gets that Mellotron onto most tracks, with cellos, rather wobbly flutes and phased strings all over Pirates Puppet, a strings/cello mix throughout The Black Stream and Peasant Song, a murky version of the same sound on Sliver itself and cellos on A Face At The Window...
-A Mind At The Door.
-You're not going to download Moon Sliver for its immaculate song construction or professional production values, you're going to download it for its experimental attitude and shedloads of slightly murky Mellotron.
+Craig gets that Mellotron onto most tracks, with cellos, rather wobbly flutes and phased strings all over Pirates Puppet, a strings/cello mix throughout The Black Stream and Peasant Song, a murky version of the same sound on Sliver itself, cellos on A Face At The Window...
+A Mind At The Door, phase shifted strings on Overburden Stone and gongs (!), boys' choir and pitch-shifted strings on Dance Of Lunacy (info on the last two courtesy of Craig).
+You're not going to listen to Moon Sliver for its immaculate song construction or professional production values, you're going to listen to it for its experimental attitude and shedloads of slightly murky Mellotron.
 It's free; what have you got to lose?
 Incidentally, a 2010's reformation attempt ultimately became Neutral Earth, Mellotron present and correct.

 Official site